ITfoxtec/FoxIDs/docs/name-title-icon-css.md

 ## Add HTML to the Login UI

 You can change the login page by adding text and HTML elements.
-There are placeholder for the input files (username / password etc.), buttons, links and authentication choices (HRD).
-You can place the test and HTML elements between the placeholders and change the order of the placeholders.
+There are placeholders for the input fields (username / password etc.), buttons, links and authentication choices (HRD).
+You can place the text and HTML elements between the placeholders and change the order of the placeholders.

 Find the login authentication method in [FoxIDs Control Client](control.md#foxids-control-client) that you want to configure.